Secure Messaging Practices

 A Routine Friday

-Welcome to NorthStar Financial!
-You are Alice, a client services coordinator who handles account inquiries and client communications daily.
-It is Friday afternoon.
-Alice is wrapping up for the week when an email arrives from a satisfied client.
+It's Friday afternoon.
+You're wrapping up for the week when an email arrives from a satisfied client.

 -